mwcremer/dnd-bx/combined.md

 # <a name="monsters"></a> Monsters

-## <a name="notes"></a> Notes
+## <a name="monster_notes"></a> Notes

 ### <a name="high_level_saves"></a> High-Level Saves

 Some powerful monsters save as a fighter of greater than 14th level.
 In these cases, the monster's save values have been calculated by extrapolating the progression of the fighter saving throw chart to higher levels.

-### <a name="infravision"></a> Infravision
+### <a name="monster_infravision"></a> Infravision

 All non-human monsters have 60' [infravision](#infravision).

 ### <a name="persons"></a> Persons

-Spells such as [_charm person_](#hold_person), etc. only affect humanoids (including humans and demihumans) of up to 4+1HD.
+Spells such as [_charm person_](#charm_person), [_hold person_](#magic_user_hold_person), etc. only affect humanoids (including humans and demihumans) of up to 4+1HD.
 Monsters in this book that are affected by these spells are: acolyte, bandit, berserker, brigand, buccaneer, bugbear, dervish, dwarf, elf, gnoll, gnome, goblin, halfling, hobgoblin, kobold, lizard man, medium, merchant, neanderthal, nixie, noble, normal human, ogre, orc, pirate, pixie, sprite, trader, troglodyte, veteran.
 Other monsters may be affected at the referee's judgement.

 ### <a name="xp_value_of_npcs"></a> XP Value of NPCs